nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 Prerequisites

-* A Nutanix edge with an IP address onboarded to Karbon Services for IoT
+* A Nutanix edge with an IP address onboarded to Karbon Platform Services for IoT
-* X509 certificates generated using Karbon Services for IoT
+* X509 certificates generated using Karbon Platform Services for IoT
 * Python 2.7.10
 * pip 10.0.1 (python 2.7)
 * paho-mqtt.
 Install it for python 2.7.10 using the following command: